adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 git clone https://github.com/adyen-examples/adyen-dotnet-online-payments.git
 ```

+2. Open your [Adyen Test Account](https://ca-test.adyen.com/ca/ca/overview/default.shtml) and create a set of [API keys](https://docs.adyen.com/user-management/how-to-get-the-api-key).

-2. To allow the Adyen Drop-In and Components to load, add `https://*.localhost:5001` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.
+3. To allow the Adyen Drop-In and Components to load, add `https://*.localhost:5001` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.

 Your endpoint that will consume the incoming webhook must be publicly accessible.
 To expose your endpoint locally, we have highlighted two options in step 3 or 4.
 Choose one or consider alternative tunneling software.

-3. Expose your localhost with Visual Studio using dev tunnels.
+4. Expose your localhost with Visual Studio using dev tunnels.
      - Add `https://*.devtunnels.ms` to your allowed origins.
      - Login to Visual Studio
      - Under `Options` → `Environment` → `Preview Features` → Check `Enable dev tunnels for Web Application`